 Eclipse event (with Jupiter conjunction Saturn and Pluto in the sky)

 November 17, 2020: Argentine President Alberto Fernandez announces he will bring a new bill on legalizing abortion to Congress, re-opening a debate that has bitterly divided (Pluto) the traditionally Catholic (Jupiter-Saturn) South American nation.

 It’s a public health issue and in Argentina’s eclipse chart Mars (abortion) is in house 1 (public health).

 December 30, 2020: Argentina legalizes abortion (Jupiter) by a Senate vote of 38 to 29, with one abstention.
 It’s a first for a big country in Latin America and a triumph for women’s rights campaigners over the visceral objection of the Catholic Church (Jupiter).

 The eclipse and you

 The eclipse has a mundane influence on the land region where the eclipse shadow falls so even if you live in Chile or Argentina the eclipse will have no influence on you personally.

-If you happen to be involved in a disaster event attributed to the eclipse your personal experience will be defined and timed by the progressed aspects operating in your chart at the time.
+If you happen to be involved in an event attributed to the eclipse your personal experience will be defined and timed by the progressed aspects operating in your chart at the time.